We are currently accepting applications for this type of loan only if it is a supplement income.

-How?
-You can use it as an additional income when applying for a mortgage to buy your own home or rental property.
+Discover how it can be used as an additional income source when applying for a mortgage to buy your own home or rental property.

 Not all Centrelink benefits are accepted by Australian lenders but we know a few that will accept child maintenance support income.